chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

 It has been a few years since my previous tutorial on the Montreal Forced Aligner (MFA).
 MFA is continuously evolving and becoming increasingly powerful.
 In this new tutorial, I would like to introduce a **more sophisticated general workflow** for producing time-aligned phone boundaries for languages that have a **pretrained acoustic model and pretrained dictionary**, especially if you are working with large datasets.

-*The following workflow has been tested on M-chip Macs and Linux (montreal-forced-aligner v3.0.0+).
+*The following workflow has been tested on M-chip Macs and Linux (montreal-forced-aligner v3.0.0+, May 2024).

 - **(Advanced) MFA Forced Alignment Workflow**
     - [6.1.
 Organisation of working directory and sanity check.](#61-organisation-of-working-directory-and-sanity-check)